reubebe/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This repository contains the following files:
+This repository contains the following :

-README.md, this file, which provides an overview of the data set and how it was created. tidy_data.txt, which contains the data set.
+A README.md,that briefly descibes the data set. tidy_data.txt, resulting data set.
-CodeBook.md, the code book, which describes the contents of the data set (data, variables and transformations used to generate the data). run_analysis.R, the R script that was used to create the data set (see the Creating the data set section below)
+CodeBook.md, a code book, describing the contents of the data set and cleaning process used to generate the data). run_analysis.R, the R script for the creation of data set

 ## Experimental design